Estimated reading time: 3 minutes

 Each paper will offer insights into the individual concepts, ideas, and/or techniques that we have been successfully using with our clients, including those that have had some of the biggest impacts on complex procurement projects and best practice globally.

-The first paper is available now – each time a new paper is released, we will add to this list, so please register here to be notified of the next papers as they are released.
+The first three papers are available now – each time a new paper is released, we will add to this list, so please register here to be notified of the next papers as they are released.

 Paper 1: Value for Money: the Cost-Quality “landscape”